lasagno/process-mining-COVAS-project/README.md

 <ol>
   <li>Load & prepare data: reads the .xes event log, detects an age attribute column and buckets cases into 10-year age groups.</li>
   <li>Add an "Overall" group: pools all cases together so each age group's model can be compared against an all-ages model</li>
-  <li>Discover process modelsL runs the corresponding miner (Alpha / Heuristics / ILP / Inductive) on each age group's sublog to produce a Petri net per group</li>
+  <li>Discover process models: runs the corresponding miner (Alpha / Heuristics / ILP / Inductive) on each age group's sublog to produce a Petri net per group</li>
   <li>Simplicity evaluation: compute the arc-degree simplicity for each discovered model into a bar chart</li>
   <li>Cross-evaluation: replay every age group's log against every discovered model, producing fitness and precision matrices with heatmaps</li>
 </ol>